ckuelker/quick-guide-en-us/DevOps/Backup/linux-backup-solutions.md

 Every backup should be planned with a strategy in mind.
-The 3-2-1 rule states, there should be 3 copies of the data, stored on 2 different media types (of 2 different computers) and 1 copy should not be on site.
+The 3-2-1 rule states, there should be 3 copies of the data, stored on 2 different media types (of 2 different computers) and 1 copy should not be off site.

 The reason why one should use at least 2 different computers is, that sometimes even hardware (not the media) might introduce errors to the backup.
 A defective